Dr Keith Arundale is a Senior Visiting Fellow at the ICMA Centre and specialises in private equity and venture capital.

 Keith is a Fellow of the Institute of Chartered Accountants in England and Wales, Fellow of the Chartered Institute of Marketing, Fellow of the Institute of Directors, Fellow of the Institute of Physics and Fellow of the Royal Society of Arts.
 He is the author of ‘Raising Venture Capital Finance in Europe’ published by Kogan Page and ‘Venture Capital Performance: A Comparative Study of Investment Practices in Europe and the USA’ published by Routledge (Taylor & Francis Group).
 He also initiated and authored the BVCA’s ‘Guide to Private Equity’.
-He is a non-executive director of Henley Business Angels and a past President of the English Technology Tour.
+He was a non-executive director of Henley Business Angels from 2016 to 2023 and a past President of the English Technology Tour.
 Keith is a member of the BVCA’s Research Advisory Group and sits on the examination panel for the ICAEW/CISI Diploma in Corporate Finance.

 Keith was formerly a Non-Executive Director, Deputy Chairman and Chair of the Audit Committee at Berkshire Healthcare NHS Foundation Trust and is a former member of the Board of Trustees of the Chartered Institute of Marketing.
 He is a Past Master of the Worshipful Company of Marketors City of London Livery Company.
 He is also a Liveryman of the Worshipful Company of Chartered Accountants and is a Freeman of the City of London.